Firm Profile > Bolt Burdon Kemp > London, England

 Suzanne Trask heads the firm’s adult brain injury department, which specialises in acting for individuals who have sustained a brain injury through an accident or negligent care.
 This experience extends to those affected by brain infections or stroke.
 The team is committed to working closely with groups which support these individuals.
 The team works swiftly to put appropriate multi-disciplinary care packages in place to ensure a client’s needs are met as a priority and to restore as much independence as possible.

-The spinal injury department is headed by Raquel Siganporia, and has seen some exceptional successes, the most recent of which was a £5.3m settlement for negligent treatment in respect of scoliosis.
+The spinal injury department is headed by Victoria Oliver, and has seen some exceptional successes, including a £5.3m settlement for negligent treatment in respect of scoliosis.
 The team continues to campaign for improved awareness of the issues faced by those who have mobility issues.

-The complex injuries group undertakes the full range of personal injury and clinical negligence work and has particular expertise in claims involving catastrophic injuries, psychiatric injuries, disfigurement claims, amputations, the late diagnosis and misdiagnosis of cancer, obstetric and gynaecological injuries, orthopaedic injuries, pressure ulcers, and fatal injuries.
+The complex injury team, led by Joshua Hughes, undertakes the full range of personal injury and clinical negligence work and has particular expertise in claims involving catastrophic injuries, psychiatric injuries, disfigurement claims, amputations, the late diagnosis and misdiagnosis of cancer, obstetric and gynaecological injuries, women’s health matters, orthopaedic injuries and amputations, pressure ulcers, and fatal injuries.
 Members of the team have had particular success in developing experience in group actions against rogue doctors.

 Bolt Burdon Kemp aims to further develop its expertise in its specialist areas and is committed to expansion through investment in excellent staff.